HL7/cql/input/pages/02-authorsguide.md

 |`millisecond`/`milliseconds` |`'millisecond'` |`= 1 'ms'`
 {: .grid .table .table-striped}

-Durations above days (and weeks) are calendar durations that are not comparable with definite quantity UCUM duration units.
+Durations above days (and weeks) are calendar durations that are not comparable with definite quantity UCUM duration units, and such comparisons return <span class="kw">null</span>.

 For example, the following quantities are _calendar duration_ quantities: